Nuclear shapes and resonances in education

 This partnership project will strengthen the research and education collaboration of UiO with the University of California Berkeley, USA and the University of Stellenbosch and iThemba Labs in South Africa.

 The project will make it possible for master and PhD students to participate in cutting edge research, and runs from 2017 through 2019.
+The project was renewed starting fall 2020.
+This renewal includes collaboration with TU Darmstad, Université Paris-Saclay and Michigan State University.

 The first objective is to do excellent research and involve students in the research project.
 The project will help increase master and PhD student participation in cutting edge research, including experiments to study exotic nuclei at ISOLDE, CERN, and complementary experiments at iThemba LABS, South Africa, LBNL Berkeley, USA and at the Oslo Cyclotron, Norway.
 Collaboration meetings, scientific workshops and summer schools will be organized.